 In a current Gallup poll, 90% of remote-capable employees prefer some degree of hybrid work flexibility going forward, and 60% specifically prefer hybrid work.
 It’s here, and it’s the future.
+Businesses everywhere will need to address the question of how to manage the new hybrid workplace.

 We’re hearing constant news of corporations adjusting their return-to-office (RTO) plans and remote work policies, with some extreme responses from employees.
 Tesla announced in-office work will be mandatory, Facebook and Twitter announced permanent remote work policies, and others like Uber are trying to find a happy medium.
 Employees are voting with their feet, as they leave or voice their intent to leave workplaces that don’t offer flexible working arrangements.